 Provisional Ballot Information

 - Anyone who cannot vote by regular ballot has the right to vote by provisional ballot.
-Unless the voter’s ballot has already been cast during early voting or their absentee ballot has been received, no voter should leave the polling place without casting a ballot.
-Use these resources to properly administer provisional ballots.
-If a voter has to cast a provisional ballot because they could not show acceptable ID, inform the voter that they have three days (until Nov.
-6) to contact their board of elections and show acceptable identification.
+Unless the voter’s ballot has already been cast during early voting or their absentee ballot has already been received by their county, no voter should leave the polling place without casting a ballot.
+Use these resources to properly issue provisional ballots to voters who are unable to vote using the touchscreen unit.
+However, because a provisional ballot is not guaranteed to be counted, anyone who IS allowed to vote on a touchscreen unit should be allowed to do so.
+A provisional ballot is the “best last option.”
+Importantly, if a voter has to cast a provisional ballot because they could not show acceptable ID, inform the voter that they have three days after the election to contact their board of elections and show acceptable identification to “cure” their ballot.

 - Provisional Ballot Guide